 - a.
 Using Existing Drainage Grates: Installing historical information on signage which is imbedded into the sidewalk concrete is not a viable nor an aesthetic solution.
 Recently though, the Mill Street improvement project installed a long, contiguous street level metal drain system.
 The metal panels are 20 inches apart and are easily removable (See attachment).
 The Commission believes that one section of grate in front of the historic building could be replaced with a similar piece of fabricated metal which would briefly describe the history of the building. - b.
 Placement of Signage on Buildings: Another possible solution is to approach building owners to see if they would be willing to have a permanent sign placed on their property, briefly discussing the history of the site.
 This solution could also be used in combination with the drainage grates.
-Those sites not having drainage grates (specifically Main Street) the use of affixed building signage could be used. - c.
-QR Codes: Another avenue for information could be the inclusion of small QR codes placed in participating business windows.
-The code would allow users to gain access to a more indepth historic explanation of the building. - d.
+Those sites not having drainage grates (specifically Main Street) the use of affixed building signage could be used.

+- c.
+Pasty QR Codes: Another avenue for information could be the inclusion of small Past shaped QR codes placed in participating business windows.
+The code would allow users to gain access to a more in-depth historic explanation of the building. - d.
 Brochure: Beyond just using a Smartphone to partake in history, The Commission also believes that a tangible Walking Tour pamphlet is necessary to reach all audiences.
-The Commission will develop a tri-fold historic walking tour pamphlet which will be available at the public library, City Hall, the Chamber and Bookseller store.
+An older version exists so the Commission will use it and other information to develop a tri-fold historic walking tour pamphlet which will be available at the public library, City Hall, the Chamber and Bookseller store.